cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/cbci-controllers.md

 ## Kubernetes Network Policies

 "NetworkPolicies are an application-centric construct which allow you to specify how a pod is allowed to communicate with various network "entities" (we use the word "entity" here to avoid overloading the more common terms such as "endpoints" and "services", which have specific Kubernetes connotations) over the network."
 By default, pods are non-isolated and they will accept traffic from any source.

-However, in a multi-tenant CloudBees CI environment on Kubernetes you may not want to allow:
+In a multi-tenant CloudBees CI environment on Kubernetes you may not want to allow:

 - agent `pods` to be accessible from the internet.
 - agent `pods` not able to access or be accessed by other agent `pods`, other managed controller `pods` and the CJOC `pod`.